 Notes and substitutions

-- Shiitake mushrooms: Dried shiitake mushrooms are preferred for their deeper flavor, but fresh can be used in a pinch.
-You can also use dried banana blossom with a slightly sweet and floral note, along with a meaty texture that absorbs the flavors well.
+- Shiitake mushrooms: I like using dried shiitake mushrooms for their deeper flavor, but fresh ones can be used in a pinch.
+You can also use dried banana blossoms, which add a slightly sweet, floral note and a meaty texture that soaks up flavors beautifully.

 How to make this recipe